Does Confluence have an AI tool? A complete overview for 2026

 Expert Verified

 Confluence is the memory bank for so many companies.
 It’s where you stash project plans, meeting notes, HR policies, and pretty much everything else.
-But as your company grows, that memory bank starts to look more like a digital attic, and finding one specific document feels like searching for a needle in a haystack.
+As your company grows, that memory bank becomes an incredibly rich resource, and finding specific information quickly becomes a top priority for productive teams.

 Sound familiar?
-It’s a common headache that eventually leads teams to ask, "So, does Confluence have an AI tool to fix this?"
+It’s a common goal that eventually leads teams to ask, "So, does Confluence have an AI tool to help with this?"

 What is Confluence's AI tool?